Live stream NBC Sports Chicago on Apple TV, Fire TV or an iPhone

 What’s the best way to get NBC Sports Chicago live without cable?

 There are a number of options out there to watch NBC Sports Chicago, so let’s review some highlights and narrow down your choices.

-The Sling Blue channel bundle is definitely the bargain above all others at $25 per month, or $30 per month if you choose to have Cloud DVR.
-Adding ESPN is going to put your monthly rate at $40 per month.
+The Sling Blue channel bundle is definitely the bargain above all others at $30 per month.
+Adding ESPN is going to put your monthly rate at $45 per month.